-First you must modify your configuration file to use gpsd.
+IMPORTANT: First you must modify your configuration file to obtain the location from gpsd.
 Add a line like this:

 GPSD

 The TBEACON configuration command is much like PBEACON and OBEACON except it takes the location, altitude, speed, and direction from the GPS receiver.